top of page

 In the bowl of your mixer or a regular bowl, beat the eggs and the oil.
 Add half the flour and stir with fork to combine.
 At this point begin to mix with dough hook, gradually adding more flour.
 If not using the machine, then add flour gradually mixing with fork.
 Once you have a dough consistency, you want it to be a bit sticky, turn it out on a floured wood board ( a clean cutting board of any type is fine).
 Knead with your hands adding a little more flour at a time until you have a silky and non sticky texture.
 Form a ball, place on board and place a bowl over top to let it rest for at-least 30 minutes, up to an hour.

-Sprinkle with flour.
+No machine?
 Roll up and slice into 1/4 inch pieces.